 It is a fact that the quality of breast milk does not change irrespective of what you eat.
 But if you are not eating nutritious foods, then your body will draw on your reserves of these nutrients to make up for the deficit.

-Here are a few tips to ensure a healthy diet:
+Here are a few tips to eat healthily after delivery:

-- Do not avoid fats: Especially ensure you consume omega-3 fatty acids.
+- Consume omega-3 fatty acids.
 These are found in fish and can help baby’s brain and eye development.
-But be sure to restrict yourself to two servings of fish per week owing to the danger of mercury toxins found in fish.
+But restrict yourself to two servings of fish per week.

-- Proteins are important: Increase the amount of protein you eat, as it makes you feel fuller for longer periods of time and also regulates blood sugar.
+- Increase the amount of protein in your diet.
+Protein makes you feel full for many hours and also regulates blood sugar.

-- Healthy snacking: Snacking regularly on healthy options like nuts and fruit ensures you don’t binge-eat.
+- Snack regularly on healthy options like nuts and fruit to prevent binge eating.

 Besides eating a healthy and nutritious diet, it is important to come up with an exercise regimen that suits your pace.
 This will also ensure that even if you do not lose all your pregnancy weight in a jiffy, you will certainly not gain any excess weight.